faismoiconnaitre/faismoiconnaitre.github.io/README.md

 ## How to generate the static content

+### Caution

+Some folder are not automatically generated from the repo.
+Please do not delete these folders.

 ### Installation

 We will host the dynamic website on your Docker.
 So, you need to install: